alexkursell/Flash/README.md

 Python3 multi-level maze game using Tkinter.
 Uses only the python standard library (for now!).

 ### Goal
-Get form the top left corner on level 1 (the top level) to the orange block on the bottom-left corner of the bottom level.
+Get from the top left corner on level 1 (the top level) to the orange block on the bottom-right corner of the bottom level.

 ### Controls
 ↑ - Move up